nrfconnect/sdk-nrf/applications/nrf_desktop/doc/config_channel.rst

 Handling configuration channel in firmware
 ******************************************

-To enable the configuration channel in the nRF Desktop firmware, set the :kconfig:`CONFIG_DESKTOP_CONFIG_CHANNEL_ENABLE` Kconfig option.
+To enable the configuration channel in the nRF Desktop firmware, set the :kconfig:option:`CONFIG_DESKTOP_CONFIG_CHANNEL_ENABLE` Kconfig option.
 This option also enables the mandatory :ref:`nrf_desktop_info`.

 Make sure you also configure the following configuration channel elements: